Should You Waive Your Right to See Your Letters of Recommendation

 Now here’s where things get interesting: after they’ve written this letter on your behalf, do you have the right to see it?
 Well, under the Family Educational Rights and Privacy Act (FERPA), I indeed have that right.
 But should I exercise it?
 That question isn’t as straightforward as it might first seem.

 In most instances, you’ll be asked if you want to waive this right when submitting your application.
-If I choose not to waive my rights—that means I wish to review the letter—it could potentially raise some eyebrows.
+If I choose not to waive my rights—that means I wish to evaluate the letter—it could potentially raise some eyebrows.
 Why?
 Because admissions officers or potential employers may wonder if there was something in that recommendation that needed policing.

 On the flip side, waiving my rights sends a confident message: “I trust my recommender to advocate effectively on my behalf.”
 Plus—and let’s just put it out there—most recommenders will write more honestly if they know their words won’t be scrutinized by the subject of their praise (or criticism).